-- Rehabilitation of drilled holes will be done immediately after each hole is finished to prevent degradation of the environment and to prevent injuries. - RC drill holes will be backfilled with drill samples and cement. - Diamond drilling holes will be capped and sealed by a cement.

-- Overburden will be stored adjacent to the trenches in order to avoid any delay during rehabilitation period. - All trenches and slime dam will be rehabilitated using overburden material following their sequence and topsoil be spread over. - The area will be seeded with the surrounding vegetation if plant succession does not naturally occur. - If water is encountered the drill hole will be discussed with the surface owners and if the surface owner decides to keep it the necessary arrangements will be made. - The compacted ground will be ripped to a depth of 300mm. - Mobile equipment will be removed from the site. - Any waste within the area will be collected to the registered facility and the area will be left as clean as it was before prospecting activities.
+- Rehabilitation of drilled holes will be done immediately after each hole is finished to prevent degradation of the environment and to prevent injuries. - RC drill holes will be backfilled with drill samples and cement. - Overburden will be stored adjacent to the trenches in order to avoid any delay during rehabilitation period. - All trenches and slime dam will be rehabilitated using overburden material following their sequence and topsoil be spread over. - If water is encountered the drill hole will be discussed with the surface owner and if the surface owner decides to keep it the necessary arrangements will be made. - The compacted ground will be ripped to a depth of 300mm - Mobile equipment will be removed from the site

 The slope of the rehabilitated area will be flat after rehabilitation.
 Since the area will be seeded with surrounding plant species, this will attract back the animal life into the area.
 The final land use of the prospecting area will be returned back to livestock farming/ grazing land.
-The area can be used as an agricultural land after prospecting activities cease.

-6.2 Closure objectives and their extent of alignment to the premining environment.
+6.2.
+Closure objectives and their extent of alignment to the pre-mining environment.